AfnanHussain10/Human-Activity-Recognition-System/README.md

 - **Flexible Integration:**
   - The modular design facilitates the addition of new algorithms or the removal of existing ones, providing flexibility for future enhancements.

+### Dataset:
+The dataset used for training and evaluating the models can be found [here](https://www.kaggle.com/code/fahadmehfoooz/human-activity-recognition-with-neural-networks/input).

 ### Usage:
 To utilize the multi-algorithm activity recognition feature, follow these steps:
 1. Load the dataset.